 What this distribution clearly illustrates is that modern societies are interconnected by many modes of travel, and contagious persons can quickly cross nations and international borders.
 This means that new cases and clusters can appear in unexpected places.
 This happened in Dallas, Texas (2014).

-Discovery of Ebola antibodies in local populations now indicates that the disease is more common than previously appreciated.
-In Gabon 15% of the local population has tested positive for Ebola antibodies.
+The Discovery of Ebola antibodies in local populations now indicates that the disease is more common than previously appreciated.
+In Gabon, 15% of the local population has tested positive for Ebola antibodies.
 This may indicate that some people are exposed to the virus without suffering serious illness.

 The first western outbreak of a filovirus occurred in 1967, in Marburg Germany.
 A total of 31 human cases resulted from contact with African green monkeys used for research.
 The resulting human mortality rate from the Marburg Virus was 23%.
 Reported virulence of Ebola in Africa has ranged from 100% to 50%.

-Filovarae are zoonotic and known vectors include humans, monkeys, apes, other primates, Fruit and Rousettus bats, and pigs (recently detected in southeast Asia).
-Medical personnel who treat Ebola patients or work in emergency rooms, ambulance and first-response personnel, and their family members are also highly susceptible.
+Filovarae is zoonotic and known vectors include humans, monkeys, apes, other primates, Fruit and Rousettus bats, and pigs (recently detected in Southeast Asia).
+Medical personnel who treat Ebola patients or work in emergency rooms, ambulances and first-response personnel, and their family members are also highly susceptible.

 Patients become symptomatic within 2 to 21 days of exposure and commonly within 8-10 days.
 Patients will present with fever (>38.3C / >100.9F).

-The disease initially presents with flu-like symptoms that include malaise, confusion, fever, headaches, abdominal pain, miscarriages, watery eyes, diarrhea, and even hiccups have been reported.
+The disease initially presents with flu-like symptoms.
+These include malaise, confusion, fever, headaches, abdominal pain, miscarriages, watery eyes, diarrhea, and even hiccups.
 At this point, Ebola is infectious for another 14-21 days.
-Afterwards, the body can continue shedding viral particles but this recovery phase is reportedly not believed to be infectious.
+Afterward, the body continues to shed viral particles but this recovery phase is not infectious.
 However, seminal fluid can remain infectious for 3 months after recovery (no sex for three months).

-As the infection advances effects can include cytosis, prevalence of cytokines in the blood, necrosis of organs, rupturing of endothelial cells lining the body’s vascular network, severe kidney and liver damage, and damage to the eyes caused by ruptured capillaries.
-Bruising, bleeding from bodily orifices, bloody stools, and bloody diarrhea are symptomatic of late stage infection.
+As the infection advances effects can include cytosis, the prevalence of cytokines in the blood, necrosis of organs, rupturing of endothelial cells lining the body’s vascular network, severe kidney and liver damage, and damage to the eyes caused by ruptured capillaries.
+Bruising, bleeding from bodily orifices, bloody stools, and bloody diarrhea are symptomatic of late-stage infection.

 The human immunological system is overwhelmed.
 Severe headaches, severe abdominal pain, diarrhea, swollen lymph nodes, bodily rashes, watery eyes, and mucosal discharges from bodily orifices are symptomatic.